moj-analytical-services/user-guidance/source/documentation/airflow.md

 #### `iam_config.yml`

-The `iam_config.yml` file defines the permissions that will be attached to the IAM role used by the Airflow pipeline when it is run.
+The `iam_config.yml` file defines the permissions that will be attached to the IAM role used by the Airflow DAG when it is run.

 The `iam_role_name` must start with `airflow_`, be lowercase, contain underscores only between words and be unique on the Analytical Platform.